Aidenedia/BAPBAP/README.md

 Once installed, open "BAPBAP Random Char" , and after finishing the setup wizard, it will open the application, and send a shortcut to your desktop

-You need .net runtime 4.7.2 to use the application, the download to it is here: https://dotnet.microsoft.com/en-us/download/dotnet-framework/thank-you/net472-web-installer